Variable 2nd Order (Bandpass) Filter

 The 'variable-second-order-filter controller takes five arguments:

-- input_controller: filter input (a controller).
+- input: filter input (a 1-dimensional controller).

 Discussion